simonmicro/Dear-Templates/OpenVPN - Run your own VPN.md

 # 5 and 6 can help to debug connection problems
 # 9 is extremely verbose
 verb 3

-# Allow older TLS versions to allow the USG to connect
-tls-version-min 1.0

-client-to-client

-# Enter here the network behind the gateway, which you wan't to route to...
-route 192.168.0.0 255.255.0.0
 ```

 _NOTE_: Append the following to also route the default route and therefore allow internet access over the VPN: